emonmahdi/niche-website-carmera-client-side-project/README.md

 ## Purpose Of My Website

-* This is a Smart And Most Security Support Website.
+* This is a Smart And Most Security CC Camera Support Website.
-* Our Services are very high comfortable all categories people.
+* This website Login And Registration Authentication Features Provide.
-* Our Camera is an International Quality
+* Login Admin users can Add Products to that website.
-* We have Most Security and Saves your Proirity.
+* Users can book by your choice order and remove an order from their order cart our services.
-* Our  Camera is so famous in this Country.
+* User And Admin view separate Dashboard.
-* Our Support are always free on First time Setup.
+* This project uses technology- Bootstrap, Material UI React, MongoDB, Nodejs, Firebase, etc.